-The supply of clean water and sanitation in India continue to be inadequate, despite longstanding efforts by various levels of government to improve the access and affordability of safe drinking water.
-Clean water is directly associated with adequate nutrition; intestinal inflammation and infection due to drinking water contaminated with worms, parasites, viruses and bacteria can lead to partial or complete malabsorption of essential nutrients and calories, in addition to life-threatening dehydration.
+Access to clean water and sanitation in India continues to be inadequate, resulting in poor health outcomes.
+Despite longstanding efforts by various levels of government to improve the access and affordability of safe drinking water, only 40% of Indians have access to piped water in their homes.
+Clean water is directly associated with adequate nutrition, as intestinal inflammation and infection due to drinking water contaminated with worms, parasites, viruses, and bacteria can lead to partial or complete malabsorption of essential nutrients and calories, in addition to life-threatening illnesses and dehydration.

 TCI partnered with AguaClara in 2014 to provide clean drinking water technology for villages in Jharkhand, India.
 AquaClara installed proprietary technology developed at Cornell University that was previously implemented with great success in Latin America.
 The technology includes a filtration unit for removing suspended matter and a chemical dosing unit for removing fecal contamination, making it safe for drinking and cooking.
 Solar-powered pumps move the water from lowland wells to an elevated tank in the village and then into homes, all without using electricity or fossil fuels.